 Biden seems to attract the most criticism for the bill.
-However, other presidential candidates such as Democratic Sen. Bernie Sanders of Vermont and Democratic Gov. Jay Inslee of Washington voted for the legislation’s final roll call.
+Other presidential candidates, however, such as Sen. Bernie Sanders of Vermont and Gov. Jay Inslee of Washington, both Democrats, voted for the legislation’s final roll call.

 The Violent Crime Control and Law Enforcement Act of 1994

 Biden supporters addressed his criminal justice history in a variety of ways.
 Some said that given the context of Black on Black crime at the time, the bill was appropriate and well-intentioned.

 “A lot of the people that are focusing on that in regard to Joe Biden are losing sight in that it was a different time,” said Carol Moseley Braun, the first woman to serve as a senator from Illinois and the first African-American woman to serve in the Senate.
 “We were responding to what was going on in the country at the time.”

 Moseley Braun said at the time of the bill’s inception, the country was in the midst of a crime wave, which followed the crack epidemic.